sinzii/drafts/delightfuldot.md

 <img width="680" alt="image" src="https://github.com/sinzii/w3-grant-draft/assets/6867026/fb9f909d-f466-467e-8a1b-6959e1464c2a">

 - Talisman is having their own solution for connecting to networks and fetching balances effectively without relying on `@polkadot/api` ([@talismn/balances](https://github.com/TalismanSociety/talisman/tree/dev/packages/balances)**,** [@talismn/api](https://github.com/TalismanSociety/api)).
-- We ran [a NodeJS script](https://github.com/sinzii/delightfuldot-poc/blob/main/src/benchmarks/benchmark_connect_multiple_endpoints.ts) that connects to 100 substrate-based network endpoints to fetch balances for an account, and the average memory consumption is over 800MB.
+- We ran [a NodeJS script](https://github.com/sinzii/delightfuldot-poc/blob/main/src/benchmarks/benchmark_connect_multiple_endpoints.ts) that connects to 100 substrate-based network endpoints to fetch balances for an account using `@polkadot/api`, and the average memory consumption is over 800MB.
 More details about the benchmark results could be found [here](https://github.com/sinzii/delightfuldot-poc/tree/main#memory-consumption-benchmark-result).

 As we’re heading toward a multi-chain future, there will absolutely be more parachains, parathreads or solochains built on Substrate to come, and users might have assets spreading over dozens or hundreds of networks.
 With that, we do see the need of connecting to a large number of networks at the same time effectively and efficiently, Coong Crafts propose to build `delightfuldot`, an alternative solution to `@polkadot/api` to address this issue in contributing to the whole effort of paving the way to a multi-chain future of the Polkadot & Kusama ecosystem.